 A glue gun might help you if you’re dealing with a ripped seam; however, extra care should be taken not to let the gun’s tip touch the mattress’ fabric, otherwise, it could end up melting it!
 Other fabrics around the house can be used; anything from old t-shirts to waterproof trousers, or scarves made from nylon, polyester or any such thing as you can glue on via a strong super glue.
 Attaching two surfaces together (that of the mattress and the fabric in question) makes more sense than striving to glue a torn piece of mattress fabric together, then valiantly trying to hold it together until the glue dries.

 There’s always duct tape!

 Duct tape actually has use which isn’t to shut the mouth of your favorite hero in your favorite movie, while his arch-nemesis gets away.
 Duct tape, or for that matter electrical insulation tape, has been designed for industrial usage and so its material and adhesive coating is extremely strong.
+For more information, check out our guide on everything you need to know about duct tape.
 However, even the strongest duct tape won’t be a permanent fix and so it’s best to remove fairly soon, clean off the residue using white spirit and use the proper recommended patch as soon as possible.

 - How to Fix a Leaky Air Mattress – Sleep Foundation